dienuet/crossdomain/README.md

 # crossdomain
 CORS checking
 1. Scanning for list domains
-python corser.py -list_domain "path to your file" -origin attacker.com
-the file is a list subdomains that's result from aquatone tool

 2. Bruteforce endpoints and then checking for cors python corser.py -u https://target.com/ -list_endpoint "path to your endpoint file" -origin attacker.com